parsa-zahraei/csci2020u-assignment02/README.md

 Figure 1.
 Chat server secondary client room join screenshot.

-These figures show the multi-client interaction on a single chat server where client 1 joins and speaks, and client 2 see this room when they refresh their open rooms list, joins, sees the chats history and responds.
+These figures show the multi-client interaction on a single chat server where client 1 joins and speaks, and client 2 sees this room when they refresh their open rooms list, joins, sees the chats history and responds.

 &nbsp;